wmlad/wmlad.github.io/_pages/about.md

 ---
+layout: archive
+title: "About"
 permalink: /about/
-title: "About the Washington Merged Longitudinal Administrative Data"
-excerpt: "About WMLAD"
 author_profile: true
 redirect_from:
-  - /about/
   - /about.html
 ---